JoeyM2005/MarioKartRandomizer/README.md

 - Course Randomizer

 ### Not in website:
-- For personal use there is a calculator file so users can input scores and it will output to a file to keep track of scores in the terminal
+- For personal use there is a calculator file so users can input scores and it will output to a file to keep track of scores in the txt file it saves

 ## TODO:
 - Hopefully, each player could be a class with the kart parts as variables (also implement other classes for things)